ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Determine what policies are needed

-You can use information barrier policies to:
-- Block communications between two segments;
-- Allow one segment to communicate with only one other segment;
-- Prevent one segment from communicating with two other segments;
-- ...and so on.
+You can use information barrier policies to block communications between segments, or to allow segments to communicate with only certain other segments.
+As you plan your policies, aim for the minimum number of policies to meet compliance.

 As an example, suppose that Contoso has five departments: HR, Sales, Marketing, Research, and Manufacturing.
-In order to remain compliant with industry regulations, people in some departments are not supposed to communicate with certain other departments.
-The following table illustrates the situation:
+In order to remain compliant with industry regulations, people in some departments are not supposed to communicate with certain other departments, as listed in the following table:

 |Segment  |Can talk to  |Cannot talk to  |
 |---------|---------|---------|